 Install Emma.
 Once done, you will use it to download the Android OS and then to install it to your Xperia device.
 The download size is about 2.5-3 GB, so reserve time and wait patiently.

 Now, open Emma.
 Turn your Xperia off.
 Keep the Volume DOWN button pressed when connecting the USB data cable between the phone and PC, and you must see GREEN light on the Xperia.

 2.2 Downloading and installing the latest baseband version

 See picture 1a1 below.
 It shows the Emma view on PC once you have connected Xperia X and requested the list of available Android services (i.e., after you have clicked on "All services" button or "View all" button).
 Pictures 1a2 and 1a3 have the corresponding views for Xperia XA2 and Xperia 10 Plus, respectively.

-If there are two code packages with the same version ID, choose the one with type "Software Update Content Erase", please.
+If there are two code packages with the same version ID, choose the one with type "Software Update Content Erase" (instead of "Firmware update"), please.
 This is to force all possible changes in place.

 Picture 1a1.
 Initial Emma view from Xperia X